Top 10 Things To Do In Nassau

 Sites and Sounds To Make You Fall In Love With the Capital City

-Although The Bahamas itself is a magical wonder with all of its charming culture, mouthwatering food and natural beauty, most visitors see the City of Nassau before they see or experience anything else.
+Although all of The Islands of The Bahamas are magical wonders, each having their own charming culture, mouthwatering food and natural beauty, most visitors experience the City of Nassau before any other island.

-Downtown, Nassau is the commercial heartbeat of The Bahamas where one can purchase from the world famous straw market, see historical landmarks and taste great Bahamian cuisine.
-But if you’re the adventurous type, you must visit these top ten places for the best of Nassau:
+Downtown, Nassau is the commercial heartbeat of The Bahamas where one can shop at the world famous straw market, see historical landmarks and taste great Bahamian cuisine.
+But there’s so much more to Nassau.
+If you’re the adventurous type, you must visit these top ten places for the best of Nassau:

 1. Junkanoo Beach

 The perfect picture of ocean blues and white sand, Junkanoo Beach is named after the country’s most famous street festival – Junkanoo.
-Located just minutes away from downtown Nassau, it is a favorite among cruise ship passengers and locals alike.
-You can also purchase delectable Bahamian food and drinks while diving in clear blue waters.
+Located just minutes away from downtown Nassau, it is a favourite among cruise ship passengers and locals alike.
+You can also purchase delectable Bahamian food and drinks while enjoying a day at the beach.

 Take a walk to Duke St. and you can’t miss the colonial styled mansion atop Mount Fitzwilliam.
 The pink and white building named ‘Government House’ is the official residence of the Governor General of The Bahamas.